< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On February 12, 1914, Governor Ernest Lister (1870-1919) and other dignitaries from around the state attend a banquet and grand ball in Port Angeles to celebrate the beginning of electric power service from the Elwha River dam.
 The hydroelectric project is the brainchild of Port Angeles real estate developer Thomas T. Aldwell (1868-1954), who spent 20 years acquiring the necessary land and arranging for financing and building the dam.
 The Elwha electricity will power much of the Olympic Peninsula and the Puget Sound Navy Yard at Bremerton.
 It will propel development of a thriving pulp mill industry at Port Angeles, the centerpiece of Clallam County's economy for many years.
-The original dam and a second one upriver at Glines Canyon also block the Elwha's once huge salmon runs, which many years later will lead to a negotiated decision to take both dams down, with removal work beginning in 2011.
+The original dam and a second one upriver at Glines Canyon also block the Elwha's once huge salmon runs, which many years later will lead to a negotiated decision to take both dams down, with removal work beginning in 2011 and the Elwha Dam gone by March 2012.

 Aldwell was already aware of the hydroelectric potential of his canyon in 1894 when he met R. M. Brayne, an Oregon pulp mill owner looking for power sources on the Olympic Peninsula.
 The two formed a partnership to develop the site.
 Brayne provided money to acquire the land along the Elwha above the canyon that a dam would flood.
 Aldwell worked secretly over the next 12 years to buy the necessary property without revealing their plans, which would have driven the price up.